mantidproject/documents/Design/MonitorsInLiveData.md

   - You could even consider enhancing the GetMonitorWorkspace Methods to search the ADS for a xxx_monitors workspace if the shared pointer is empty (assuming the current ws is stord in the ADS as xxx).
 - I think this approach maintains the current way of working with "seperated" monitor workspaces, while giving the flexibility you ned with live data for a workspace to own and maintain the lifetime of it's monitors.

+### From Andrei
+Nice solution.
+I just have a small suggestion.
+Don't allow any algorithm to modify the monitor workspace, not even Plus.
+If one needs to add monitors, it should be done explicitly:

+    w=w1+w2
+    w.monitorWorkspace=w1.monitorWorkspace+w2.monitorWorkspace

+Otherwise we'll have some algorithms that are aware of the monitors, others that are not, which will lead to confusions.
+For example, should multiplying with a single valued workspace act on the monitor as well?
+What if the workspace that I am multiplying with is a regular matrix workspace?
+How about Rebin?
+Or Plus on some processed workspaces?

+### Response from Russell
+Andrei – I think you are right.
+The idea to have it in Plus was as a convenience for its use with live data.
+It can just be handled inside LoadLiveData instead.
+You’re suggested python syntax looks nice, but I’d have to check whether that will work with the way the LHS functions to work out a name (subsequent note: no it won't).

+Nick – The “no breaking impact on existing users” clause applies beyond just live data, even though I didn’t explicitly say that.
+I’d no intention of taking away the “_monitors” workspace where it’s currently put in the ADS (see second to last bullet).
+The idea is that this solution is amenable to extension in the future if desired.
+I’m not too keen on doing things that reinforce the existing ADS-based way as I don’t think that’s a great way of doing things (doesn’t work well for child algorithms, for example).